shirleyobih1/path-cc.github.io/GIL/Jupyter-support-in-OSG.md

 ## Summary of GIL Discussion of Options for Jupyter Support in OSG

 GIL conducted an open dicussion with the entire staff@opensciencegrid.org mailing list on March 9, 2021.
-The team went through the document below and concluded the following.
+The team went through the document below and concluded the following:

 > A. We do not want to support option 1. below. i.e. we do not want to support notebooks as jobs on OSG.
 There is not enough value to be gained given the complexity and thus cost to support something like this.
 At least not in the foreseeable future.